exameets-1/skillverse/public/markdown-blogs/why-java-full-stack-may-not-be-the-right-choice.md

 ## The Bottom Line

-Java Full Stack isn't inherently bad—it's just **not the optimal path for most beginners**.
+Java Full Stack isn't inherently bad-it's just **not the optimal path for most beginners**.
 The combination of:
 - Steeper learning curve
 - Longer time to proficiency
 - More competitive job market for freshers